Zardana: Crusader era

 In 1100, Zardana was briefly under the control of the Principality of Antioch, a Crusader state based in Antioch near the Mediterranean coast.
 In June of that year, Bohemond I of Antioch defeated the Muslim leader Ridwan of Aleppo with the help of Crusader forces based in Zardana.
 Zardana, which was a strategic fortress between Antioch and Aleppo, was apparently reoccupied by the Muslims soon after.
 However, in 1110, Tancred easily captured the town from the Muslims after the successful siege he laid against nearby Atarib.
 The two towns subsequently marked the eastern frontier of the Principality of Antioch.
 A few years later both towns suffered severe damage as a result the 1138 Aleppo earthquake.
 From the time of its conquest by the Crusaders, Robert fitz-Fulk, served as the lord of Zardana, and due to the town's strategic value, became a powerful figure in the Principality of Antioch.

 In early August 1119, the combined Muslim forces of Il-ghazi, the Artukid ruler of Mardin, and Toghtekin, the Burid ruler of Damascus, marched on Zardana after capturing Atarib.
 The Crusader garrison in the town put up resistance against Il-ghazi's army until surrendering on 12 August.
 The capture of Atarib and Zardana was a decisive Muslim victory, known as the "Field of Blood," and strengthened the defense of Aleppo.
 Robert was captured by the Muslim army as he approached Zardana and was later executed in Aleppo.
 Baldwin II of Jerusalem managed to capture Zardana from the Muslims in the early-1120s and by the time Bohemond II became ruler of Antioch in 1126.
 Baldwin's success was largely attributed to weakened Muslim control in the area as a result of political upheavals in Aleppo.
 Zardana was given to Robert's son, William fitz-Fulk.

-The Muslim ruler of Aleppo, Aqsunqur al-Bursuqi led an unsuccessful attempt to recapture Zardana in the summer of 1125.
+The Muslim ruler of Aleppo, Aqsunqur al-Bursuqi led a successful attempt to recapture Zardana in the summer of 1125.
 The town was attacked by Sawar, an emir ("commander") of Zengi, the new Muslim ruler of Aleppo, during a plunder campaign against Crusader fortress towns between Antioch and Aleppo in 1133–34.

 The 13th-century Syrian geographer Yaqut al-Hamawi visited Zardana in the 1220s, during Ayyubid rule, noting that it was "a small town in the neighborhood and to the west of Aleppo."